VismaConsulting/react-kurs/README.md

 Our work arrangement will be like this:

-* We will split in groups of two or three
+* We will split in groups of two or three.
+Choose a group name now!
 * There will be a number of tasks.
 The first one we will do together, and the next ones you will do in your groups.
-* There will be prizes for the first group to complete each task.
-* There will be consolation prizes for group 2-∞ to finish each task.
-* There will be an awesome prize for the group who gets the furthest.
+* There will be prizes!

 Did everyone understand?
 Allright, let's go!